Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background

 \section{Spectra}

 In this section we will discuss the spectra of different species of primaries, as well as the spectra of secondary nuclei and protons, produced by photo-disintegration of the primaries during propagation.
 The main emphasis is given to the impact of the EBL on the spectra.
-We will consider the three models for the EBL cosmological evolution discussed in section \ref{sec:losses}: the baseline and the fast evolution models of \cite{stecker06} and the minimum EBL as presented in section \ref{sec:losses}.
+We will consider the three models for the EBL cosmological evolution discussed in section \ref{sec:losses}: the baseline and the fast evolution models of \cite{stecker06}, and the minimum EBL as presented in section \ref{sec:losses}.
+At $z=0$ all three EBL models are normalized to the observed photon spectrum, they differ only at larger redshifts with the fast-evolution model giving the largest flux.
 In order to isolate the impact of the background radiation on the spectra, we will assume that only one nucleus specie $A_0$ is accelerated and injected into space according to Eq.~(\ref{eq:injA0}).
 The general case of mixed injection composition can be obtained by summing the fluxes with different $A_0$.
 Sources are assumed homogeneously distributed in the universe.

-The injection spectrum is taken in the power-law form with the index and maximum energy at the source fixed throughout the paper as $\gamma_g=2.3$ and $E_{\max}=Z_0\times 10^{21}$ eV.
-The emissivity ${\mathcal L}_0$, i.e. the energy injected in unit comoving volume per unit time, is not specified and the calculated diffuse spectra are given in arbitrary units.
+The injection spectrum is taken in a power-law form with the power-law index and maximum energy at the source fixed as $\gamma_g=2.3$ and $E_{\max}=Z_0\times 10^{21}$ eV.
+The emissivity ${\mathcal L}_0$, i.e. the energy injected per unit of comoving volume and per unit time, is not specified and the calculated diffuse spectra are given in arbitrary units.